Chicago Electric Scooter Accident Attorneys

 - Other pain and suffering damages related to the accident and losses

-Contact Rosenfeld Injury Law for Your Chicago Electric Scooter Accident Case
+Contact Rosenfeld Injury Law LLC for Your Chicago Electric Scooter Accident Case

 Electric scooters can cause a lot of harm to pedestrians, motorists, and scooter riders, thanks to malfunctioning machinery, improper operation, and poor regulations from the cities that allow these vehicles.
 Electric scooters have the potential to lead to serious injuries, high medical bills, and even death – and if you or someone you know suffered injuries due to one of them, you could claim financial compensation.
-Contact Rosenfeld Injury Lawyers today to schedule your free consultation at our Chicago offices.
+Contact Rosenfeld Injury Lawyers today to schedule your free consultation with a Chicago scooter accident lawyer.